calvinallen/calvinallen.net/_posts/2016/2016-04-22-visual-studio-extension--open-in-notepad-plus-plus/2016-04-22-visual-studio-extension-open-in-notepad-plus-plus.md

 ---
 title: "Visual Studio Extension - Open in Notepad++"
-tags: [extensions, visual studio, notepad++, oss]
+tags: [extensions, visualstudio, notepadplusplus, oss]
-redirect_from:
-  - /archive/2016/04/22/visual-studio-extension-open-in-notepad-plus-plus
 ---

 The past weekend, I took a few moments to relish in the "fun" that is programming something that is not work-related.
 That creation came to be a Visual Studio extension, known as, "Open in Notepad++".